kibook/s1kd-tools/tools/s1kd-neutralize/README.md

 -l
 Treat input (stdin or arguments) as lists of CSDB objects to neutralize, rather than CSDB objects themselves.

+-n
+Include the IETP namespaces for data module and publication module elements.

 -o &lt;file&gt;
 Output neutralized CSDB object XML to &lt;file&gt; instead of stdout.